 You can be confident that God will not allow anything to happen to you without His permission, and He will not let any “bad thing” happen that will not ultimately bring you more good than destruction.
 (See I Peter 4:12–13, Romans 9:14–24, Isaiah 55:8–9, Job 1:6–12, Genesis 50:20, and Psalm 121.)

 How can we take advantage of these opportunities to mature spiritually?
 The following five responses are keys to enduring tests and trials through God’s grace:

 1. Give thanks.

 Thanking God in all things does not mean that we thank God for evil.
-It means that we are thanking God for the benefits He intends for us when He allows things to happen.
+Rather, we are to thank God in the midst of all things.

 Along with giving thanks, we also are instructed to rejoice in all things: “Rejoice in the Lord always: and again I say, Rejoice” (Philippians 4:4).
-Thanking God is an act of the will, but rejoicing is a response of the spirit.
-Therefore, it is possible to be sad and joyful at the same time.
-We cannot escape the pain of a difficult situation, but we can learn to rejoice in God Himself and in the good things God will do through our suffering.
+Thanking God is an act of the will, while rejoicing is a response of the spirit.
+Therefore, it is possible to be both sad and joyful at the same time.
+We cannot escape the pain of a difficult situation, but we can learn to rejoice in God Himself and in the good things He will do in our lives through our suffering.

 - Gaining intimate knowledge of Christ exceeds the value of gaining more possessions.
 (See Philippians 3:8.)

 - Developing stronger character is more important than getting your own way.
 (See Hebrews 5:8.)